kz882/gym/README.md

-# CarRacing-v1 (unofficial)
+# CarRacing-v1
-an improvement over OpenAI gym Car-Racing-v0
+An improvement over OpenAI gym Car-Racing-v0

-This repo has improvements on the complexity for CarRacing-v0, which are focus thorwards makeing `Car-Racing` env solvable, it also intended to make the env complex enought to make it ideal to try new more complex tasks.
+This repo has improvements on the complexity for CarRacing-v0, which are focus torwards making `Car-Racing` env solvable, it s also intended to make the env complex enought to make it ideal to try new more complex tasks and RL problems.

 ## New Features